vertmac/designmodo-startup_framework-rails/README.md

 This gem integrates Designmodo's Startup Framework into the Rails 3 and 4 Asset Pipeline.

-You **must** purchase and download a licensed copy to use this gem (none of the assets are packaged per StartupFramwork license).
+You **must** purchase and download a licensed copy to use this gem (none of the assets are packaged per StartupFramework license).
 You may do so by clicking the above image (full disclosure: affiliate link).

 The version major and minors should match the Startup Framework version.
 Anything after these are gem versions.